unterberg-dev/react-classmate/README.md

 ⚠️ Having problems by extending third party components, see: [Extending other lib components](#extending-other-lib-components--juggling-with-components-that-are-any)

-Now we can define a base component and extend it with additional styles and classes and pass properties.
-You can pass the types to the `extend` function to get autocompletion and type checking on the way.
+Now we can define a base component, extend it with additional styles and classes, and pass properties.
+You can pass the types to the `extend` function to get autocompletion and type checking.

 ```tsx
 import rc from 'react-classmate'